SWFSC/eSDM/README.md

 ## eSDM GUI

 You can access the GUI online at <https://connect.fisheries.noaa.gov/eSDM>.
+(NOTE: this app is currently down - we are working to redeploy eSDM).
 You do not need to have R or RStudio installed to access the GUI online.

 To run the GUI locally: install `eSDM` as described above, and then run the following code in your RStudio console: